fuffr/fuffr-unity/README.md

 * Under "Build Settings/Search Paths/Header Search Paths/Debug" add "$(BUILT_PRODUCTS_DIR)/Debug-iphoneos/include" (including the quote marks).
 * Under "Build Settings/Search Paths/Header Search Paths/Release" add "$(BUILT_PRODUCTS_DIR)/Release-iphoneos/include" (including the quote marks).
 * Under "Build Settings/Linking/Other Linker Flags" add "-ObjC" (without the quote marks).
-* Modify the file "Classes/UnityAppController.mm" in the Unity Xcode project to setup Fuffr touch events and send events to unity.
-The modifications are found in this repository and are marked with "// FUFFR" comments.
-(This code should go in a separate file, but for now all code is added to this file.)